Sergey Balovin: In Kind Exchange

 "In Kind Exchange" is an interactive art project by artists Sergey Balovin and Claudia Beccato, which consists in the barter of their art to everything they need for living, from food to technologies, from clothes to flight tickets.

 In 2011 the project was nominated for Sergey Kuryokhin Modern Art Award.

 Description of the project

-Offering a visual art work (usually it's a portrait), the artists receive a useful present in return.
+Offering a visual artwork (usually it's a portrait), the artists receive a useful present in return.
 Differently from the traditional barter dynamics, “In Kind Exchange” consists in an exchange in which the two parties (the user and the artists) do not discuss the value of the exchanged objects.
-In fact the project expects mutual appreciation and respect.
-The artist does not guarantee realistic portrait of the model and the choice of the present is at user's discretion.
-There is a “whish list” redacted by Claudia Beccato and Sergey Balovin that helps people choosing among the artists needs.
-The economic value of the gift does not alter the size and the quality of the art work.
+The project expects mutual appreciation and respect.
+The artist does not guarantee realistic portrait of the model and the choice of the present is at the user's discretion.
+There is a “wish list” redacted by Claudia Beccato and Sergey Balovin that helps people choosing among the artists needs.
+The economic value of the gift does not alter the size and the quality of the artwork.